-- Hotel and service taxes – one to be aware of, particularly if travelling to the US – where tax can apply to hotel room rates, car rentals, and admission tickets.
-Hotel rooms can be advertised at their pre-tax rate, with taxes only payable at check-in – these can be in the form of a percentage tax added, a flat rate per night, or both.
+Hotel and service taxes: This is one to be aware of, particularly if travelling to the US, where tax can be applied to hotel room rates, car rentals, and admission tickets.
+Hotel rooms can be advertised at their pre-tax rate, with taxes only payable at check-in; these can be in the form of a percentage tax added, a flat rate per night, or both.
 In total, a hotel room in some states can have as much as 25-30% added in tax.
 Remember to take this in to account when booking your trip.

-- Card payments for flights – paying for flights for a family of four with some budget airlines, could mean you’re around £48 out of pocket if they charge £6 booking fee each way.
-Check their terms and use pre-pay credit cards or electron cards to avoid charges – but be aware that transactions of over £100 on these types of card generally won’t be protected if the airline goes bust – so make sure your travel insurance includes Scheduled Airline Failure Insurance to take care of this eventuality.
-All Columbus Direct policies (except Globetrotter), include this extra insurance for free.
+Card payments for flights: Paying for flights for a family of four with some budget airlines could mean you’re around £48 out of pocket if they charge a £6 booking fee each way.
+Check their terms and use pre-pay credit cards or electron cards to avoid charges, but be aware that transactions of over £100 on these types of card generally won’t be protected if the airline goes bust, so make sure your travel insurance includes Scheduled Airline Failure Insurance.